OpenMRI/ocra/Applications/relax2/documents/README.md

 The Signal should be shown in the plot.

-If the signal is not visible search for the signal in the range of 11.10 MHz to 11.40MHz (parameter window) by repeating the measurement.
+If the signal is not visible search for the signal in the range of 11.10 MHz to 11.40MHz (parameter window - RF Frequency) by repeating the measurement.

 Reacquire the signal with different RF frequencies till you find the spectrum peak.

 Verify that it’s the spin signal by removing the sample.

 When the sample is removed the signal should disappear.

 If not, it’s just a noise peak.

 The time domain signal should have a bell curve.

 If you are close to the frequency in your plot you can press ‘Recenter’ in the parameter window.

 Iterrate the measurement and recenter process till you have the exact LARMOR frequency.

 RF Frequency: _____________________MHz